secretgraph/secretgraph/README.md

 -   delete: limit amount?
 -   metadata: limit amount of changed contents/clusters
 -   tags: limit amount tags
--   use serialized algo name for certificates/tokens?
+-   use serialized algo name for certificates/tokens? issue: everyone names algorithms different+there are algorithms with parameters
 -   test permissions
 -   disable editing/prompt for keys if keys are missing
 -   cleanup serverside encryption
     -   remove many "key" arguments
     -   document when it is possible to push unencrypted content
 -   document permissions, specialize
--   implement hidden, for administrative hidding of contents
 -   cleanup js structure, harmonize naming, modulize more
 -   updateId in form
 -   prekey implement form